Publication 109, Internet Sales

 - Additional Information

 Yours may be among the many businesses taking advantage of changing technology to market products over the Internet.
-Despite all of the publicity surrounding Internet commerce, one essential fact is often overlooked—there is no general tax exemption for sales made over the Internet.
+Despite all of the publicity surrounding Internet commerce, one essential fact is often overlooked—there is no general tax exemption for sales made over the Internet (Internet sales).
 This publication is intended to help you determine if you must pay California’s sales and use taxes on your Internet sales.

 Businesses physically located in California